dreamstalker/rehlds/README.md

 Reverse-engineered (and bugfixed) HLDS

 ## What is this?
-Rehlds is a result of reverse engineering of original HLDS (build 6152/6153) using DWARF debug info embedded into linux version of HLDS, engine_i486.so
+ReHLDS is a result of reverse engineering of original HLDS (build 6152/6153) using DWARF debug info embedded into linux version of HLDS, engine_i486.so

 Along with reverse engineering, a lot of defects and (potential) bugs were found and fixed